hmJASH/A-10-theme-idk/README.md

 # A-10-theme-idk
-i didnt make this
-idk
-credit goes to @SXDNXSS9968
+made for the Vencord theme extention for discord follow the instuction included with vencord to use the theme i didnt make this credit goes to @SXDNXSS9968 on discord anyone can use this